josefs/unrolled/Notes.md

 Early versions of this paper was written in markdown and processed with pandoc.
 I'm greatful to John McFarlane for this wonderful tool.

+# Related Work

+In 1994 Zhong Shao, Andrew Appel and John Reppy wrote a published a paper called "Unrolling Lists".
+This paper has naturally been a big source of inspiration for the work presented here, but there are some major differences in approaches:

+* Shao et. al. uses a representation which guarantees that the list has a certain shape.
+For instance, if a list has an odd number of elements the single constructor is guaranteed to be at the front of the list and all other elements come in pairs.
+This representation makes sense when lists are strict but is unsuitable for lazy lists.

+* Shao et. al. uses program analysis to guide a program transformation which converts ordinary lists to unrolled ones.
+This has the advantage of providing speedups without the programmer having to do anything.
+However, it lacks in transparency and the programmer who wishes to have some control over when unrolled lists are used is at loss.
+Our approach is to expose unrolled lists as a library which give the programmer full control over when a where it is invoked.